Manual for operating RoboDIMM

 ……to be updated.

-disconnected due to the bad weather.
+electrical power due to the bad weather.

 (4) To reconnect RoboDIMM switch on all switched off devices and plug back all plugs starting from